 By applying \cite[Lemma 2.2]{AG} to \eqref{natural}, we obtain the surjections

 We see that the left-hand side is a standard module so that it is isomorphic to $\II(\mm) \rtimes \tau$.
 Hence $\tau \cong \tau'$ and

 This completes the proof. \end{proof}

-As a consequence, we can describe the $L$-parameter of $\pi$ using the one of $\pi'$ as follows.
+As a consequence, we can describe the $L$-parameter of $\pi$ using that of $\pi'$ as follows.
 This corollary is used in Sections \ref{(a)}--\ref{(c)}. \begin{cor} We use the same notations and assumptions as above.
 Let $\phi_\pi$ and $\phi_{\pi'}$ be the $L$-parameters of $\pi$ and $\pi'$, respectively.
 Then

 \end{cor}